-Maternity / Paternity Leave
+Maternity and Paternity Leave

-After the birth of a child, both – male and female – employees are entitled to a maximum of three years’ parental leave per child.
+After the birth of a child, both male and female employees are entitled to a maximum of three years’ parental leave per child.
 During this period, the employer is not obliged to make any payments to the employee.
 After expiry of the parental leave, the employee returns to their previous position.

 Pensions: Mandatory and Typically Provided

-The public retirement insurance system and private individual retirement investments are the three pillars of the German pension system.
+The public retirement insurance system, company pension plans and private individual retirement investments are the three pillars of the German pension system.
 The public retirement insurance has always been “pay-as-you-go“, with the current pensions of the retired paid from the current premiums of the not yet retired.
 In view of demographic changes, pension payment levels are becoming difficult to maintain.
 Company pension plans have traditionally been designed to supplement statutory retirement insurance.
 Though company pension plans are not compulsory, they cover about three-fifths of the working population.
 The third pillar, individual retirement investments, is becoming more important and is subsidised by the government.
 Retirement used to begin at age 65, but is now gradually being increased to age 67.

 Other Required Or Typically Provided Benefits